Vintage chucks had a name label printed inside the tongue.

 On the rear of each shoe, the label was blue, with a large white star containing the words “All Star”, and two smaller white stars.
 The upper left corner contained the word “CONVERSE”, the lower right corner had a Chuck Taylor signature, and the lower left corner contained the words “Made in U.S.A.”.

 Other vintage patch patterns as seen on black high tops are black on white.
 One is similar to the blue patch as described above, but the placement of the words is different.
-Notice that the example on the right uses a diagonal design with additional wording and a combination of black on white and white and black lettering.
 These patches were eventually replaced with today's design featuring black lettering on white rubber.
 The new patch says “ALL STAR” in much larger lettering, and a black star between the two words.
 Underneath the star is a trademark symbol (circled R) and the words Made in U.S.A. are slightly larger.

 The lettering and pattern on the inner cushion sole was different then.